aman-20232703/python--full-tutorial/python A-Z/comments/Tutorial 5.md

 # Day 5 - Comments, Escape sequence & Print in Python

-Welcome to Day 5 of 100DaysOfCode.
 Today we will talk about Comments, Escape Sequences and little bit more about print statement in Python.
 We will also throw some light on Escape Sequences

 # Python Comments